ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 It's better to try and fail that to not try at all. `1> 0;`

-An experiment we can do to get started is: `Take on and complete as responsibilities/opportunities thrown towards you in a weak and see what happens.`
+An experiment we can do to get started is: `Take on and complete as many responsibilities/opportunities thrown towards you in a week and see what happens.`

 **Role Models**:  Peter Parker (Andrew Garfield), Jordan Peterson

 ## **Peace**: Don't suffer imagined troubles